 - 1/4 teaspoon garlic powder

-- Preheat the oven to 375 F. Line three cookie sheets with parchment paper.
+- Preheat the oven to 375 F. Line two cookie sheets with parchment paper.

 - Whisk together the flour, salt, smoked paprika, cayenne pepper, and garlic powder in a medium bowl and set aside.

-- Roll the dough into ropes about 1/3 inch (1 centimeter) in diameter, then cut the ropes into 6-inch lengths.
-Place the cheese straws about an inch apart on the prepared cookie sheets.
+- Knead the dough for a minute or two to combine, then roll the dough into ropes about 1/3 inch (1 centimeter) in diameter.
+Cut the ropes into 6-inch lengths, then place the cheese straws about an inch apart on the prepared cookie sheets.

 - It’s very important that both the cheese and butter be at room temperature.
 Cold cheese will not incorporate as well as room-temperature cheese.

-- Leftover cheese straws keep well on the counter in an airtight container.
+- Leftover cheese straws keep well on the counter for a few days in an airtight container.